SchweizerischeBundesbahnen/netzgrafik-editor-converter/README.md

         - **supply**: A generic supply builder interface.
 Defines infrastructure and rolling stock repositories, as well as vehicle circuits planner interfaces used in the builder.
         - **validation**: Network graphic ID validator and sanitizer.
-    - **matsim**: MATSim-specific transit schedule builder, implementing the supply builder interface.
+    - **adapter**: Format-specific transit schedule builder, implementing the supply builder interface.
     - **io**: Provides implementations for network graphic sources and converter output sinks.

 The class diagram outlines the core classes and their relationships: